Examples

 Mixed / new / deleted files Full rebuild Rebuilds entire site

-When enabled, the server injects a small WebSocket client script into every HTML response.
-After each successful rebuild, connected browsers automatically refresh the page — no manual reload needed.
+Live reload is enabled by default.
+The server injects a small WebSocket client script into every HTML response, and after each successful rebuild, connected browsers automatically refresh the page — no manual reload needed.
 The client uses exponential backoff (1s–30s) for reconnection, so restarting the server won't break the connection permanently.

 When -i is specified, the server operates as if you had cd-ed into the given directory — watching and serving from that project root.